project-sunbird/sunbird.org-docs/developer-docs/server-installation/index.md

 ## Infrastructure Design

 Sunbird software is containerized.
-The installation script uses the Docker swarm orchestration engine to run the Sunbird docker images.
+The installation script will install and use the Docker swarm orchestration engine to run the Sunbird docker images.
 The Docker swarm consists of manager and agent nodes.
 The containers run on the agent nodes and the manager nodes manage the container lifecycle.

 All the stateless services in Sunbird - Portal, LMS Backend, API Gateway and Proxies - are run as docker containers inside the swarm.
 All stateful services consisting of Cassandra, PostgreSql, Elasticsearch and the OAuth service(Keycloak) are run on Virtual Machines (VMs) directly.
 The installation is automated using shell scripts and Ansible.